pychap/Gulp-project-build/README.md

 11. Install jQuery: `sudo npm install --save-dev jquery` (_notice no_ `gulp` _in command_)
 12. Install Mustache: `sudo npm install --save-dev mustache` (_notice no_ `gulp` _in command_)
 13. Install SASS and Compass, just need to install compass but needed to upgrade Ruby first, then install gems, then compass.
 Best to [refer to this execellent step-by-step article](http://railsapps.github.io/installrubyonrails-mac.html) as was hitting a wall up to this point.
 14. Added watch tasks, lines 42 - 46.
 Don't know at this point why watching is valuable.
+On line 48 `watch` is added to the default task (which _makes it better_).
+15. Install `gulp-connect` plugin. `npm install --save-dev gulp-connect`
+16. Added Live Reloading, also added `.pipe(connect.reload())` in several tasks.
+17. In `scss` file, added `@import "compass/reset";` - this is a complete browser reset provided by compass!
+18. Added `html` and `json` watcher task with new variables `htmlSources` and `jsonSources` pointing to paths.